SOOS & Southern Ocean-related sessions at OSM 26, Glasgow

 The 2026 edition will take place 22–27 February in Glasgow, Scotland, bringing together researchers from around the world to share the latest developments in ocean science, technology, and policy.

 Below is a list of sessions and activities at OSM26 that involve or are led by the Southern Ocean Observing System (SOOS) community.
-We encourage abstract submissions and participation!
-Deadline for submission is 20 August 2025.
+SOOS will also be strongly represented at the meeting including by SOOS Data Officer, Michaela Miller.

 This image for Image Layouts addon